travis-ci/docs-travis-ci-com/blog/_posts/2012-12-06-after-script-behavior-change.md

 created_at: Fri 6 Dec 2012
 ---

-TL;DR We're changing the `after_script` command to run regardless the test result, previously it was run only on success.
+TL;DR We're changing the `after_script` command to run regardless of the test result, previously it was run only on success.

 ## What exactly will change?